crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ![Letter](../img/misc/letter.png)

 The final entry of the narrative, the `.narrativeCliffHanger` CSS class for the final narrative entry, as well as the [final note](https://downloads.elfu.org/LetterOfWintryMagic.pdf) you find in the top left corner of the Elf University Bell Tower all hint at what might be in store for next year's KringleCon event.
-Jack Frost was apparently helping the Tooth Fairy.
+All this time Jack Frost was apparently helping the Tooth Fairy?
 Ho-ho-ho-holy cliffhanger, Batman!

 > This Christmas must now fall asleep,
 > But next year comes, and troubles creep.